UltraCart/rest_api_v2_sdk_ruby/docs/CheckoutApi.md

 cart = UltraCartAdminV2::Cart.new # Cart | Cart

 opts = {
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 See item resource documentation for examples
 }

 begin